JoeyStanley/real/_posts/2019-11-04-animating_mergers.md

 tags: [Animations, Data Viz, Github, R, Side Projects, Simulations, Teaching]
 ---

 I've dabbled with creating animations in R, but since the newest version of [gganimate](https://gganimate.com) came out, I've been trying to find a useful way to use it.
-(I don't know if [visulizing simulations of Chutes and Ladders](/blog/simulating_chutes_and_ladders) counts as "useful"…) But as I was putting together a lecture on mergers last semester, it occured to me that the best way to illustrate them would be with animations!
+(I don't know if [visualizing simulations of Chutes and Ladders](/blog/simulating_chutes_and_ladders) counts as "useful"…) But as I was putting together a lecture on mergers last semester, it occured to me that the best way to illustrate them would be with animations!
 So I took the opportunity and created some fun visuals.

 ## Using gganimate